SAP-samples/teched2025-AD161/exercises/ex2/README.md

-Note: in our simple example here the "test" data exported to the API package is the same as the data in the running XFlights app.
-So by just looking at the UI you can't see any difference between the real data federation scenario and running XTravels with mocked master-date.
+Note: in our simple example the "test" data exported to the API package is the same as the data in the running XFlights app.
+So by just looking at the UI you can't see any difference between the real data federation scenario and running xtravels with mocked master-date.
 In real applications, this is different, of course.

 Besides the "initial load replication", we are working on other ways of integration, e.g. also directly in the database.
 For more information, visit session ... link to Daniel's deep dive.